recommenders-team/recommenders/notebooks/README.md

 To successfully run these notebooks, the users **need an Azure subscription** or can [use Azure for free](https://azure.microsoft.com/en-us/free/).
 The Azure products featured in the notebooks include:

-* [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning-service/) - it is used for model building (e.g., hyperparameter tuning), model serving, etc. Azure
-Machine Learning Service is used intensively across various notebooks for the AI model development related tasks like
+* [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning-service/) - it is a cloud service that to train, deploy, automate, and manage machine learning models, all at the broad scale that the cloud provides.
+It is used intensively across various notebooks for the AI model development related tasks like
   * Hyperparameter tuning
   * Tracking and monitoring metrics to enhance the model creation process
   * Scaling up and out on Compute like DSVM and Azure Machine Learning Compute